anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Deprecated way to get next *sibling* subscript.

-Note: this starts from the given location and gives the next *sibling* subscript in the M collation sequence.
+*Note:* this starts from the given location and gives the next *sibling* subscript in the M collation sequence.
 It operates differently than ``node:subscipts()`` which yields all subscripts that are *children* of the given node.
 Deprecated because:

- * it keeps dangerous state in the object: causes bugs where old references to it think it's still original
+ * It keeps dangerous state in the object: causes bugs where old references to it think it's still original.
- * it is more Lua-esque to iterate all subscripts in the node (think table) using pairs()
+ * It is more Lua-esque to iterate all subscripts in the node (think table) using ``pairs()``.
- * if sibling access becomes a common use-case, it should be reimplemented as an iterator.
+ * If sibling access becomes a common use-case, it should be reimplemented as an iterator.

 * ``reset``:
   (*optional*)
-  If ``true``, resets to the original subscript before any calls to subscript_next()
+  If ``true``, resets to the original subscript before any calls to ``subscript_next()``

 * ``reverse``:
   (*optional*)
   If ``true`` then get previous instead of next
-  or subscript_previous()